facebook/react-native/docs/Tutorial.md

 ### Render a movie

 We're going to render the title, year, and thumbnail for the movie.
-Since we want to render an image, which is an Image component in React Native, add Image to the list of React requires above.
+Since thumbnail is an Image component in React Native, add Image to the list of React requires below.

 ```javascript
 var {